STUDY

 Stratified Random Sampling

 In stratified random sampling, the population is first divided into sub-groups (known as strata) and then members from each sub-group are selected randomly.
-This technique is adopted when the population is homogeneous but not enough homogenous so that a simple random sampling method can straight be used.
-Hence, the population is first divided into homogeneous sub-groups based on certain similarities of the members (e.g., age, sex, religion, ethnicity).
+This technique is adopted when the population is homogeneous but not sufficiently homogeneous for a simple random sampling method to be directly used.
+Hence, the population is first divided into homogeneous sub-groups based on certain similarities of the members (e.g., age, sex, religion, and ethnicity).
 Then, members from each sub-group are randomly selected.
 The purpose is to address the issue of less homogeneity of the population and to make a true representative sample.

 Systematic Sampling

-As the name mentions, this type of sampling follows a systematic pattern for selecting members of the sample.
+As the name suggests, this type of sampling follows a systematic pattern for selecting members of the sample.
 In systematic sampling, a member occurring after a fixed interval is selected for the sample.
-The researcher makes the list of all individuals of the population and then decides to select every person occurring after some fixed interval on the list of all individuals.
+The researcher makes a list of all individuals in the population and then decides to select every person occurring after some fixed interval on the list.
 For instance, the researcher may decide to select a person occurring after every ten individuals on the list.
 This number occurring after every fixed interval is known as the Kth element.
-We noted, here in this example, that the researcher selects member occurring after every interval of ten individual on the list.
-Therefore, the Kth element here is the 10th element.
-This means if the researcher has to select a sample from 100 individuals, each member occurring on the following number on the list will be selected for the sample.

 Cluster Sampling